 This was also an issue during the development of HEVC years ago.
 There were HEVC proposals on the design of the adaptation parameter set (APS), triggered for carriage of ALF parameters, but most if not all of the proposals also targeted the carriage of other tile group header parameters.
 There was a sticky and complicated issue, partial update, to enable update only some part of the APS content, while other parts that remain unchanged are not resent and can be obtained by the decoder through referencing to an earlier-received APS.
 The partial update issue attracted quite some APS proposals at certain point back then.
 It was a headache.
 An agreeable technical solution was not finally found, as before that problem was solved, the headache went away when ALF was decided to be removed from the HEVC draft text, fortunately or unfortunately.

 There can be different ways avoiding unnecessary redundant transmission of ALF parameters.
-Using a design of APS, or probably better named header parameter set (HPS), is one.
+Using a design of APS, or if not renamed as header parameter set (HPS), is one.
 Another approach is to use something like MPEG-4 Visual header extension code (HEC), to optionally signal the ALF parameters in the tile group headers, and when not signalled while ALF is enabled then the ALF parameters are inferred to be the same as another tile group, e.g., the first tile group of the same picture.

-In the following, through a discussion of the use of VVC in Dynamic Adaptive Streaming over HTTP (DASH), we try to argue that ALF parameters should be carried in an HPS instead of being embedded in the tile group header, even when HEC-like mechanism mentioned above is in use.
+In the following, through a discussion of the use of VVC in Dynamic Adaptive Streaming over HTTP (DASH), we try to argue that ALF parameters should be carried in an APS instead of being embedded in the tile group header, even when HEC-like mechanism mentioned above is in use.

-A key advantage of using HPS for carriage of ALF parameters is that HPSs can be sent out-of-band, i.e., provided by external means.
+A key advantage of using APS for carriage of ALF parameters is that APSs can be sent out-of-band, i.e., provided by external means.
 This enables an optimal delivery of VVC video in streaming applications as follows.
-In the ISO base media file format (ISOBMFF) environment, HPSs containing ALF parameters can be carried in a time-synchronized track, e.g., a parameter set track or a timed metadata track.
-This way, the tile groups each containing a group of complete tiles may be carried in their own file format tracks, e.g., named tile tracks, and the HPSs are carried in a time-synchronized track.
-Consequently, these tracks can each be carried in a DASH representation, and for decoding and rendering of a subset of the tile tracks, the DASH representations containing the subset of the tile tracks as well as the DASH representation containing the HPSs may be requested by the client, segments by segments.
+In the ISO base media file format (ISOBMFF) environment, APSs containing ALF parameters can be carried in a time-synchronized track, e.g., a parameter set track or a timed metadata track.
+This way, the tile groups each containing a group of complete tiles may be carried in their own file format tracks, e.g., named tile tracks, and the APSs are carried in a time-synchronized track.
+Consequently, these tracks can each be carried in a DASH representation, and for decoding and rendering of a subset of the tile tracks, the DASH representations containing the subset of the tile tracks as well as the DASH representation containing the APSs may be requested by the client, segments by segments.
 This way, both sources of ALF parameters redundancy can be avoided nicely.

-Therefore, we believe that carrying ALF parameters in HPSs instead of embedded in tile group headers as in the latest VVC WD is a better design.
+Therefore, we believe that carrying ALF parameters in APSs instead of embedded in tile group headers as in the latest VVC WD is a better design.

-Allowing inclusion of other types of parameters in the HPS would require either of the following:
+Allowing inclusion of other types of parameters in the APS would require either of the following:

-An HPS partial update mechanism, which can be very complicated as shown by the HEVC history of APS development.
+An APS partial update mechanism, which can be very complicated as shown by the HEVC history of APS development.